How do I apply a service level agreement (SLA) to an organization or contact?

 - In the pop-up, select the name of the SLA and set the Active Date and click OK.
 The SLA will display in the SLA Instances table.

 - To add another SLA, click the Add SLA Instance link again and select another SLA and active date and click OK.

 - After adding your SLAs, click OK and you are returned to the Contact or Organization record with the SLA field populated.

 - Click Save or Save and Close to save the record with the SLAs applied.

 For additional information, refer to the 'Applying SLAs' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.